MocioF/No-unsafe-inline/readme.txt

 5. A database summary table at the bottom of tools tab.

 == Changelog ==
+= 1.2.0 =
+* Added persistence and online (partial) training to Knn classifiers
+* Added checks on startup for PHP build options
+* Fixed error thrown when malfromed URL are parsed while capture is enabled
+* Modified classificators tests
+* Improvements at the UI

 = 1.1.5 =
 * Update external scripts table on plugin/theme/core update
 * Added a check for PHP extension requirements on startup